Last updated on January 7, 2026

 I’d love to say that Mother has blessed us with something great, but, well… not everything can be a winner, right?

-What do you think of the Pass bundle?
-Do you think splitting it out from the Pack bundle was a good move or a stupid one?
+Do you earn enough daily rewards to make the best of the Pass?
+Do you think a preorder mastery pass should include a the legendary card that is always a Brawl commander candidate?
 Would it be worth it with some extra levels or an XP boost?
-Let me know in the comments below or take your complaints to the Draftsim Discord.
+Let me know in the comments or take your complaints to the Draftsim Discord.

 Now, if you’ll excuse me, I’m off to finish building my Monument to Mother.
 All hail Phyrexia!